 Don’t forget even on delicious freshly squeezed natural juices like mango, papaya and our favorite, passion fruit.
 The price depends of location, but expect to pay something from 1,80€ to 3,00€.

-We like to start our day with good coffee and no matter how many cafés we have visited, we could not find coffee with a normal name, like café latte, macchiato etc. Well, we did find cappuccino eventually, but to our surprise it was served with cream and not with hot foamed milk.
+Culinary in Madeira is not just about food – in our case it has lots to do with finding a good coffee to start the day with.
+No matter how many cafés we have visited in Madeira, we could not find coffee with a normal name, like café latte, macchiato etc. Well, we did find cappuccino eventually, but to our surprise it was served with cream and not with hot foamed milk.

-Madeira might be best known for its nature and hiking trails, but food here will also not be a disappointment.
-Believe it or not, but you might fallen for Madeira for its food – we surely did.
+Madeira might be best known for its nature and hiking trails, but food of Madeira will also not be a disappointment.
+Believe it or not, but you might fallen for Madeira solely for its food – we surely did.